Slack & Asana

 - Open the task in Asana

 Please note that if you share a task that is in a private project with a user that is not a project Member, they will not be able to make edits and be told to request access from the project owner.
-In addition, if you paste a link to a private task, or are sent a private task link, that task description will not unfurl.
+You can control whether the description for private tasks or projects are unfurled via /asana settings.

-Type /asana create to create a task in Asana without leaving Slack.
+Type /asana create to create a new task in Asana without leaving Slack.